 The solution that is proposed in the associated CR is the following:

 6. When S1-flex is used the eNodeB may receive same message from multiple MMEs.
-The eNodeB detects duplicate messages by checking the message identifier serial number fields within the warning message.
+The eNodeB detects duplicate messages by checking the message identifier, serial number, and warning area fields within the warning message.

 It is proposed to agree the associated CR in C1-216586 or its revisions.